 Texas provides annual academic accountability ratings to its public school districts, charters and schools.
 The ratings are based largely on performance on state standardized tests and graduation rates.
 The ratings examine student achievement, student progress, efforts to close the achievement gap and postsecondary readiness.
-A video available in English and Spanish provides a quick overview of the system.
+The following video provides a quick overview of the system.

 The Texas Academic Performance Reports (TAPR), formerly known as the Academic Excellence Indicator System (AEIS), pull together a wide range of information annually on the performance of students in each school and district in Texas.
 The reports, available back to the 2003–04 school year, provide extensive information on staff, programs, and demographics for each school and district.

 When districts or schools struggle with performance, the state may order the implementation of interventions.